cipherboy/fa/docs/dfa.md

 After the `length` field comes the 8-byte integer value denoting the number of elements in the alphabet.
 Implementations use this value to determine the size of the alphabet letter identifier field.
-Note that its exact purpose depends on which algorithm specifier is present.
+Note that its exact purpose depends on which algorithm specifier is present and does not necessarily imply that a null alphabet was specified.

 ##### Empty Alphabet Specifier (`alphabet-spec-empty`)